dyne/Zenroom/docs/pages/zencode-cookbook-given.md

 ## *Given I have* using a "flat" JSON (part 1)

-Following is a scrip that loads and validates all the data in myNestedObject.json and (extra bonus!) it randomizes the array and prints the output:
+Following is a script that loads and validates all the data in myNestedObject.json and (extra bonus!) it randomizes the array and prints the output:

 [](../_media/examples/zencode_cookbook/givenLoadFlatObject.zen ':include :type=code gherkin')